LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-black-moon-reality/index.md

 banner:
   - imported/kortzers-sunday-jams-black-moon-reality/image898.jpeg
 description: >-
-  The week&#39;s selection comes from Brooklyn&#39;s Black Moon.
+  The week's selection comes from Brooklyn's Black Moon.
 This is easily one of my favourite Hip Hop tracks and a Sunday Jams banger in its own right.
-  The beat itself sets the tone from the start, sampling Quincy Jones&#39;s soothing strings.
+The beat itself sets the tone from the start, sampling Quincy Jones's soothing strings.
 The track feels lazy, but in a good way and instantly creates a feeling [...]Read More...
 published: true
 tags: feature
 featured: false